matthew-andrews/mattandre.ws/source/_posts/ie-executive-mba.md

 - Before I might think of an idea for a business and fantasise it might make me a gazillionaire.
 Now I feel I know more clearly than ever what needs to be done to take that idea, evaluate its potential, make decisions about the trade-offs between various ways of getting it funded, and how it might be brought to life. _I also realise how much work and risk it is — and now feel almost (but not quite) all of my previous ideas lack the potential to make them worth the effort._
 - I can now read & understand basic financial statements but despite having a numerical background (BSc Mathematics) I'm not as good at it than I thought I would be.
 - But I realised I can write quite well.
 I guess 8 years working for a newspaper has had some effect!
-- I learnt how to make a marketing plan … and made a basic one for part of my current project at the FT (and it was received well)
+- I learnt how to make a marketing plan … and made a basic one for part of my current project at the FT (and it was received well!)
 - I learnt what is considered [best](https://www.amazon.com/Manager-as-Negotiator-David-Lax/dp/1451636490) [practice](https://hbr.org/2001/04/six-habits-of-merely-effective-negotiators) when Negotiating … and use in my daily life all the time …
 - Studying _IT/Technology_ from an academic & business perspective made me re-realise I'm really good at it and absolutely love it.
 - On the other side, it's given me a much greater respect for those ‘from the business side’.
 Finance, strategy, sales, marketing are crafts in their own right and are in my opinion far more difficult than the likes of IT and operations.
 Why/what questions are infinitely more difficult to answer than who/how.